We may earn money or products from the companies mentioned in this post. As an Amazon Associate, I earn from qualifying purchases.

 Top Things To Do In Sitges, Spain

-Sitges Is A Great Place To Start Your Trip
+Sitges Is a Great Place To Start Your Trip

 We purposely planned to stay in Sitges, Spain, first to acclimate to the time zone change.
 I’ve found that having a couple of “slow days” at the beginning of the trip helps everyone deal with jet lag without the stress of a busy daily agenda.